oliversild/oliversild.com/_pages/about.md

 ***

 # Things I've done
+**Welcome Patchstack!
+(2021)** - We merged WebARX and Plugbounty together and launched a vulnerability database for WordPress plugins.
+We also started partnerships with some of the largest hosting companies in the world.

 **Hackerspace Pärnu (2020)** - CTF Pärnu NGO opened the first Hackerspace in Pärnu, Estonia where cyber-security enthusiast can learn, practice and come together.

 **CTF Pärnu (2018)** - Co-founded an NGO which organizes cyber-security capture the flag events all over Estonia.
 Later opened the first Hackerspace in Pärnu, Estonia.